 Remember, the heat in the Disney parks is completely different from what we’re used to in the UK.
 In WDW the humidity is the worst, it leaves you gross and sticky, and you won’t want anyone to touch you.
 But DLP and DL it’s a dry heat, and in Disneyland’s case, it’s a desert heat that will leave you dry at the mouth and constantly gasping for water.

-The best tip I can give you for surviving a hot Disney Park day is, to be prepared and you’ll still have the best time ever!
+The best tip we can give you for surviving a hot Disney Park day is, to be prepared and you’ll still have the best time ever!
 Stay safe!

 When you’re booking such a big holiday, it really is the little things that stand out most and that’s why you should use a small agent like Fairytale Holidays when booking your Disney holiday.